MRPHarris/eemUtils/README.md

 from this package, please allocate proper credit to those packages and their authors.

-This package is a work in progress.
+This package is a work in progress, and is subject to change.
 Always back up your data!

 If you have any questions or comments, I can be reached at
 <m.r.p.harris@keele.ac.uk>.